 Contents

-What are the Symptoms of a bad sway bar?
+What are the Symptoms of a Bad Sway Bar?

+Due to the sway bar’s ineffective side-to-side balancing, your car will roll disproportionately outward and lean more heavily on its outside wheels as you turn.
+You could notice that your automobile leans more than it should when making corners.
 Body roll is a symptom of a malfunctioning sway bar and is referred to as such.
 A sway bar that is worn out or broken can cause the wheels on one side of the vehicle to lift off the ground, tilting the body and making the vehicle more difficult to steer.

 When the sway bar is worn out or damaged, clanks and rattles are frequent.
 Metal clunks are caused by excessive play in sway bar bushings or end links.
 It may be an indication of a worn-out sway bar bushing or end link if you hear clunking or squeaking noises when navigating corners or over bumps in the road.